benleov/lib-config-web/README.md

 lib_config_web
 ==================================================

-An example plugin that provides an extremely lightweight web front end to the configuration base library.
-It allows the user to update an ini style settings file via a dynamically created webpage.
+lib_config_web provides an extremely lightweight web front end to the configuration base library.
+It generates an HTML form that the user can browse to, view and edit the settings, which may be in whatever format lib_config_base supports.

 Dependencies
 --------------------------------------